gmac/constellation-js/README.md

 Takes two node ids defining start and goal nodes, then finds the shortest path between them.
 By default, routing favors the shortest path based on coordinate geometry.
 However, you may customize path routing using the optional weight and estimate functions:

  - `weightFunction`: `function( startNode, currentNode ) { return numericCost; }`
 This function is used to calculate the weight (or cost) of each new grid segment added to a path.
-The function is provided two Grid.Nodes as arguments, and expects a numeric segment weight to be returned.
+The function is provided two `Node` objects as arguments, and expects a numeric segment weight to be returned.
 The pathfinder returns a path that accrues the lowest total weight.
 By default, `Const.distance` is used to measure the weight of each segment.

  - `estimateFunction`: `function( currentNode, goalNode ) { return numericEstimate; }`
 This function optimizes search performance by providing a best-case scenario estimate for each node's cost to reach the goal.
-This function is provided two Grid.Node objects as arguments: the current search node, and the goal node.
+This function is provided two `Node` objects as arguments: the current search node, and the goal node.
 An estimated cost-to-goal value should be returned.
 By default, `Const.distance` is used to estimate the best-case distance from a working path to the goal.

 **grid.findPathWithFewestNodes** `grid.findPathWithFewestNodes( startId, goalId );`
 Convenience method for running `grid.findPath` configured to find a path to goal using the fewest node connections rather than the shortest distance.